-The Rural Democracy Initiative network includes over 100 groups in 23 states transforming the lives of people in rural communities, towns, and small cities.
+The Rural Democracy Initiative network includes more than 160 groups in 24 states transforming the lives of people in rural communities, towns, and small cities.
 We can connect press and content creators with subject matter experts, community leaders, engaging storytellers, and people with newsworthy experiences.

 RDI Executive Director Sarah Jaynes

 Sarah grew up in a small town on the Olympic Peninsula in Washington state and began her career organizing on climate issues in rural communities.

 She’s been a pioneer in the progressive movement.
 Sarah led the development of one of the first state progressive donor networks—Washington’s Progress Alliance—and has coached emerging donor alliances from Alaska to New Hampshire to Alabama.